 If you love chocolate maybe you should try the ganache!

 The vegan whipped cream I used this time was a new one for me.
 It is called tropolite and is ready vegan whipped cream made with vegetable oil.
-It appears to be soy-free but I need a confirmation from the manufacturers for that.
-I found this at Arife’s in Crawford Market.
-I also felt that the texture and taste was much better than Rich non-dairy cream.
-Tropolite non-dairy cream is available in smaller packages than Rich which works well for me!
+I felt that the texture and taste was much better than Rich non-dairy cream.
+Tropolite non-dairy cream is available in smaller packages than Rich which works well for me.
+However, it is a synthetic preparation with many additives and is best used sparingly.

 This brownie has the softness of chocolate, the richness of coffee and the crunch of walnuts.
 The batter is your canvas.
-Fill it up with what ever fancies you – berries or nuts.
+Fill it up with what ever fancies you.

 The tender coconut blended with coconut white makes an easy substitution for coconut milk and I found that it is a great substitute for egg.
 I have used this in making savoury cakes as well and even the gluten free version comes out as soft as the one made with all purpose flour.
 If you do not have access to tender coconut use your preferred choice of vegan milk.
 You can choose from rice milk, soy milk, nut milk, hemp milk or my favourite – coconut milk.
 You will require about 3/4 cup of the substitute.